shtayeb/bookworm-for-laravel/README.md

 **Parameters**
 - `$text` The piece of text which the estimation should be based upon.
-- `$units = [ ' minute', ' minutes' ]` *Optional.* Set it to false, to return just the number of minutes as an integer.
+- `$units = [ ' minute', ' minutes' ]` *Optional.* Set it false, to return just the number of minutes as an integer.
 If you provide a string, like `m` it will be used for singular and plural and produce `5m`.
 If you provide an array with two values, the first will be used for singular, the second for plural. `[ ' minute', ' minutes' ]` (not included leading whitespace) will produce `5 minutes`.

 **Returns** `int` or `string`